lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ###Naturally growing food

 The easiest of these is picking vegetables.
-Corn and pumpkins grow alongside rivers, and mushrooms grow in the dirt in forests.
+Corn and pumpkins grow alongside rivers (usually near the river mouth), and mushrooms grow in the dirt in grassy areas.

+In the desert you will get a small amount of cloth, and cactus flesh when you bang on the right type of cactus with a rock / hatchet.

+{{< figure src="/img/uploads/" caption="" >}}

+{{< figure src="/img/uploads/" caption="" >}}

 ### Food containers